 Rock ‘n’ roll undoubtedly transformed the face of popular music whilst expressing the exuberance and vibrancy of the younger generation.
-This generation also created and developed a significant cultural style, one that easily be moulded to a fantastic wedding theme!
+This generation also created and developed a significant cultural style, one that can easily be moulded into a fantastic wedding theme!

 This is such a fun decade with numerous style and music icons to turn to.
 Rock ‘n’ roll infiltrated music, films, magazines, fashion, attitudes and language.

 Think Elvis Presley, Bill Haley, Marilyn Monroe, Elizabeth Taylor, the list goes on… So, if you’re dreaming of a 1950s’ inspired wedding you’ll find an abundance of ideas and tips below.

 Firstly, the theme really comes into its own when you start thinking about the music!
 The 1950s served up a huge range of fantastic musical options that still retain the ability to fill a dance floor.

 When you think of the hit artists of the period you can’t fail to get excited.
 Elvis Presley, Jerry Lee Lewis, Chuck Berry, Little Richard, Buddy Holly, Bill Haley… it’s a Hall of Fame for the origins of pop music as we know it today!

 Having originated and evolved in the United States, rock ‘n’ roll came from numerous musical styles such as gospel, jump blues, jazz, boogie woogie, rhythm and blues and not forgetting country music.
 However one thing’s certain, all 50s’ rockers were ultimately influenced by R&B and the black popular music of the late 40s and early 50s.